Duel of the top two sets up 2017 season

 The quality of tennis in that second set was breathtaking and Murray, who beat his Serbian rival to win the ATP World Tour Finals at the end of last season, then looked favorite to come out on top again.

-But Djokovic, who needed treatment for a thumb injury, dug still deeper and after coming under intense pressure from the Scot on his own service crucially broke to lead 4-3.
+But Djokovic, who needed treatment for a bleeding finger, dug still deeper and after coming under intense pressure from the Scot on his own service crucially broke to lead 4-3.

 Serving for the match at 5-4, Djokovic fell 0-30 down, but retrieved the situation and closed out the match on his fourth championship point.